juxor/afaq/markdown/secJ4.md

 complex).
 In other words, activism and activists' power and influence has been fuelled by the advent of the information revolution.
-Through computer and communication networks, especially via the Internet, grassroots campaigns have flourished, and the most importantly, government elites have taken notice.
+Through computer and communication networks, especially via the Internet, grassroots campaigns have flourished, and most importantly, government elites have taken notice.

 Ronfeldt specialises in issues of national security, especially in the areas of Latin American and the impact of new informational technologies.
-Ronfeldt and another colleague coined the term _**"netwar"_** in a Rand document entitled _"Cyberwar is Coming!"_.
+Ronfeldt and another colleague coined the term **_"netwar"_** in a Rand document entitled _"Cyberwar is Coming!"_.
 Ronfeldt's work became a source of discussion on the Internet in mid-March 1995 when Pacific News Service correspondent Joel Simon wrote an article about Ronfeldt's opinions on the